ShoAdachi01/MLTitanic/README.md

 # Titanic Machine Learning Project

-This project is part of the **Kaggle Titanic Challenge**, a requirement for the **University of Tokyo Matsuo-Iwasawa Laboratory's Global Consumer Intelligence Courses**.
+This project is part of the **Kaggle Titanic Challenge**, a requirement for the **University of Tokyo Matsuo-Iwasawa Laboratory's Global Consumer Intelligence Course**.
 The challenge is to use machine learning to predict which passengers survived the Titanic shipwreck.

 ## Project Overview